 For example, the Caregiver, the Ruler, and the Creator are all motivated by providing structure.

-However, each universal image seeks to provide structure in a different way, represented by the middle layer of the brand archetype wheel.
+However, each universal image seeks to provide structure differently, represented by the middle layer of the brand archetype wheel.

 Using the Brand Archetype Wheel